root-project/root/docbook/users-guide/Trees.md

 }
 ```

-See “Example 2: A Tree with a C Structure” below
+See "Example 2: A Tree with a C Structure" below
 (`$ROOTSYS/tutorials/tree/tree2.C`) and `staff.C` at the beginning of
 this chapter.